fossabot/MetabolicAtlas/README.md

 ```bash
 docker exec -it db  pg_dump -U postgres -d human1 --create -T 'auth_*' -T 'django_*' > human1.db
 ```
 Once imported the database cannot be migrated anymore with django, thus should only be used for production.
-To create a woking version of the db remove "--create -T 'auth_*' -T 'django_*'"
+To create a working version of the db, remove "--create -T 'auth_*' -T 'django_*'"

 GEMs database:
 ```bash